Arzik1987/Mean_Target_Encoder/README.md

 #### Hypothesis 2
 > (A) Designing an intelligent procedure for optimization of the smoothing parameter *a* may save time.
 >
-> (B) Perhaps, even more straightforward, faster, and maybe a better way to deal with nominal features of high cardinality is to replace all poorly represented values with a single `pseudo-category' before applying MTE.
+> (B) Perhaps, even more straightforward, faster, and maybe a better way to deal with nominal features of high cardinality is to replace all poorly represented values with a single 'pseudo-category' before applying MTE.
 See, e.g., [[3]](https://link.springer.com/article/10.1007/s10994-018-5724-2) (Section 4.2) or [this blogpost](https://towardsdatascience.com/dealing-with-features-that-have-high-cardinality-1c9212d7ff1b).

 ### Underfiting?
 MTE as preprocessing.